Budget Travel Guide to the British Virgin Islands

 1.6 Take a tour around Jost Van Dyke

 As the smallest of the four British Virgin Islands, Jost is also known for its party atmosphere and was named after a 17th-century pirate by the name of Joost Van Dyke.
-Day-trippers and yachties flock to the famous Soggy Bar in order to enjoy a drink called the Painkiller (a rum cocktail), which is a favorite of many tourists.
+Day-trippers and yachties flock to the famous Soggy Bar in order to enjoy a drink called the Painkiller (a rum cocktail), which is a favorite of many .
 Aside from the many beach parties, it is said to be one of the best snorkeling destinations in the entire Caribbean, aside from the fact that the best painkiller I ever had was at Rudy’s.
 After a short hike, take a quick dip in the natural Bubbly Pool, or relax on Sandy Cay’s crystal-clear emerald shores while soaking up the sun.

 1.7 Visit Cane Garden Bay for a taste of local culture